roman-yagodin/Prometeus.LanguageSpec/README.md

 Language specification in designed to use with "Full" test markup shema but also works file if you are using "Simplified" markup shema.
 Not expect miracles - "Prometeus" test markup language is significantly informal and allow use HTML markup - is not always safe.
 Using syntax highlight makes formatting errors in the test much less frequent.

-In the current specification version, HTML entity markup is realized, so entities like &&nbsp;, &&amp;, &&#160; are highlighted.
+In the current specification version, HTML entity markup is realized, so entities like &amp;nbsp;, &amp;amp;, &amp;#160; are highlighted.
 HTML tags and attributes are not highlighted, and angle brackets "<" и ">" highlighted as errors - this one to drive maximum author attention HTML markup in the test.

 # Use with "Prometeus" test converter